-Long-term reforms are needed to bring down electricity prices beyond 2025, including wholesale market reforms focused on improving energy security, by developing a high degree of domestic and sustainable energy production from renewables.
+Long-term reforms are needed to bring down electricity prices beyond 2026, including wholesale market reforms focused on improving energy security, by developing a high degree of domestic and sustainable energy production from renewables.

-As part of the steel strategy, the UK Government must address energy costs for UK steelmakers, including action on network charges, and the introduction of wholesale market reforms, to ensure a level playing field with competitors across Europe.
+As part of the steel strategy, the UK Government must address energy costs for UK steelmakers, including the introduction of wholesale market reforms to ensure a level playing field with competitors across Europe.